hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Dashboard.md

 You will be redirected to a page describing actions performed by the update process.
 This process may take a while: please do not refresh the web page.

+Please note:
-Please note: this update process requires specific rights on your [install folders](#installation).
+- This update process requires specific rights on your [install folders](#installation).
 If you don't want to set these rights, please see the [update section](#update).
+- This update process requires that the "Github token" setting has been set.
+Please refer to [this section](#dashboard-settings-update-settings)  to set your Github token.